sermon: Elements of Motivation (Part 7)

 These might have been proselytes to Judaism.
 They were in Jerusalem.
 They were Gentiles and they heard Jesus speaking.

-John 12:21 The same came therefore to Philip, which was of Bethsaida of Galilee, and desired him, saying, Sir, we would see Jesus.
+John 12:21 Then they came to Philip, who was from Bethsaida of Galilee, and and asked him, saying, "Sir, we wish to see Jesus."

-John 12:23-26 And Jesus answered them, saying, The hour is come, that the Son of man should be glorified.
-Verily, verily, I say unto you, Except a corn of wheat fall into the ground and die, it abides alone: but if it die, it brings forth much fruit.
-He that loves his life shall lose it; and he that hates his life in this world shall keep it unto life eternal.
-If any man serve me, let him follow me; and where I am, there shall also my servant be: if any man serve me, him will my Father honor.
+John 12:23-26 But Jesus answered them, saying, "The hour has come that the Son of man should be glorified.
+Most assuredly, I say to you, unless a grain of wheat falls to the ground and dies, it remains alone; but if it dies, it produces much grain.
+He who loves his life will lose it, and he who hates his life in this world will keep it for eternal life.
+If anyone serve Me, let him follow Me; and where I am, there My servant will be also.
+If anyone serves Me, him My Father will honor."

 I will say this, that the specific wording in all of the six places is not exactly the same, nor is the context exactly the same; but, the sense is there.
 I want you to notice the setting here: A small group of Gentiles asked Philip for an audience with Jesus.
 Not one word is recorded about what they said.
 Context gives the distinct impression Jesus uttered this before they even asked a question.

 What we see here is His response to the knowledge that they wanted to talk with Him.
 That response was interesting, because He undoubtedly knew that they were Gentiles.
 I can see at least three thoughts that exploded into His mind all at the same time.
 The first was that the people who wanted to see him were Gentiles.
 He himself had said, "I am not sent but to the lost sheep of the house of Israel."
 Jesus knew the plan of God better than anybody.
-He knew what was coming, and so when these Gentiles came to Him, He undoubtedly looked into the future, and if I can put it this way (even though He may not have known the personality) He saw somebody like the Apostle Paul going to the Gentile world.
+He knew what was coming, and so when these Gentiles came to Him, He undoubtedly looked into the future, and if I can put it this way (even though He may not have known the personality) He saw somebody like the apostle Paul going to the Gentile world.

-What's the interpretation of that in practical terms?
+What is the interpretation of that in practical terms?
 It is only when life is sacrificed that it bears fruit.
 This is the key to eternal life.
-It is only when life is sacrificed that it bears any fruit.
 Now this applied to Jesus, because what happened to Jesus?
 Well, He was thinking of His crucifixion and what was going to be the fruit of Him giving His life—sacrificing it there.
 It was going to be the forgiveness of mankind.
 Now, was that life sacrificed going to bear anything?
 Same principle of planting a seed in the ground.
 Same principle in terms of living on a day-to-day basis.
 A life produces whenever it is sacrificed.

-John 12:25 He that loves his life shall lose it.
+John 12:25 "He who loves his life will lose it."

 In this case, the "aping" Him means "the sacrifice of our life."
 It is the life that produces eternal life.
 Jesus would complete His work by sacrificing His life in death, and He said, "Greater love has no man that to lay down his life for his friends."
 He said that in a context that we would understand, that this laying down of life is a continuous process—not just something that happens at the end of a person's life, but it is something that happens all the time.